backdaniel/ancient_fertilizer/README.md

 Created for [minetest_game](https://content.minetest.net/packages/Minetest/minetest_game/), with gameplay balance in mind.
 Added support for [mineclone2](https://content.minetest.net/packages/Wuzzy/mineclone2/).

 ## Features
+- Use Ancient Fertilizer to duplicate vegetation.
 - Explore the underground in search of Ancient Stone.
-- Ancient Fertilizer duplicates vegetation.
-- New stone type and cracked variations.
+- New dark stone type and cracked variations.
 - Simple and extensible.

 ### Minetest Game